automation_scripts.py: A Blog Post in 150 Lines of Code

 return duplicates

-Third โ and this is important โ the script only finds duplicates.
-It doesn't delete anything.
-I tried adding an auto-delete feature once and nearly lost a bunch of photos because the script kept the copy in a random temp folder and deleted the one in my organized photo library.
-Now I just print the results and decide manually what to remove.
-Less exciting but way safer.
+And โ important โ the script only finds duplicates.
+It does not delete anything.
+Tried adding auto-delete once.
+Nearly lost a batch of vacation photos because the script chose to keep the copy buried in some temp folder and remove the version in my organized photo library.
+Learned from that.
+Print the results.
+Decide manually.
+Delete by hand.
+Less dramatic.
+Much less regret.

 import hashlib